 9. Being active on too many social sites.

-Stick to the essentials: Facebook, Twitter, Google+, YouTube, and a few more, depending on your mission/market.
+Stick to the essentials: Facebook, Twitter, LinkedIn, YouTube, and a few more, depending on your mission/market.
 Remember that while social media doesn’t cost money, it costs time.
 Don’t dilute your content in order to reach all sites – keep it juicy.
+You don’t have to spend much on social media marketing to get results.